WWE Raw 1000: Storylines Raw 1000 featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.

-On November 20, 2011, at Survivor Series, CM Punk defeated Alberto Del Rio to win the WWE Championship.
-On July 15, 2012, at Money in the Bank, John Cena won the Money in the Bank ladder match to earn a contract for a WWE Championship match.
-The next night on Raw, Cena announced his intention to cash-in his contract for a championship match against Punk on Raw 1000.
+At Money in the Bank, John Cena won the Money in the Bank ladder match to earn a contract for a WWE Championship match.
+The following night on Raw after a match between WWE Champion CM Punk and Big Show ended in a disqualification, Cena came down to the ring and announced his intention to cash-in his contract for a championship match against Punk on Raw 1000, opting for the match to be fair between them.
+Cena followed up by hitting Big Show in the head with the briefcase.

 In November 2011, AJ Lee and Daniel Bryan were placed in an on-screen romance.
 The next month, Bryan won the World Heavyweight Championship and developed heel (villainous) traits.
 By March 2012, Bryan started acting verbally abusive towards AJ but she stood by him.
 At WrestleMania XXVIII on April 1, after AJ and Bryan shared a "good luck kiss", he was surprised by Sheamus and defeated in 18 seconds.
 Bryan blamed AJ for his loss of the World Heavyweight Championship and ended their relationship.
 AJ made multiple attempts to mend their relationship but Bryan spurned her and left her distraught.
 As a result, AJ's character transitioned to "mentally unstable".
 AJ turned her affections to Bryan's rival, WWE Champion CM Punk, and WWE title contender Kane.
 As Bryan and Punk's feud progressed, AJ was announced as the special guest referee for their title match at Money in the Bank.
 Bryan made advances on AJ in an attempt to influence her, however, she focused her attention on Punk.
 On July 9, she proposed to Punk but Bryan countered with a proposal of his own; Punk rejected her offer and she slapped both men.
 At Money in the Bank on July 15, as referee, AJ counted Punk's pinfall on Bryan, resulting in a successful title defense for Punk; as Punk celebrated over a fallen Bryan, AJ was left alone.
 The next night, Bryan proposed to her again and she accepted.

 Beginning on June 11, 2012, Heath Slater was involved in weekly segments where he would insult the celebration of past WWE wrestlers.
 Each week he was interrupted by a returning WWE veteran, who would either attack him or quickly defeat him in a match.
 This included Vader, Roddy Piper, Psycho Sid, Bob Backlund, Rikishi, and Road Warrior Animal.
 On July 2, Slater won his only match during this period, against Doink the Clown, but was attacked by Diamond Dallas Page afterward.